paweloczadly/paweloczadly.github.io/_posts/2014-10-05-spring-core-dependency-injection-using-xml.md

 ---
 layout: post
-title: "Spring core notes"
+title: "Spring-core: Dependency Injection using XML"
-category: dev
+category: certs
 tags: [spring, java]
 ---
 {% include JB/setup %}

-## Spring core notes
+## Spring-core: Dependency Injection using XML

-This post contains my notes to Spring core exam.
+This series contains my notes to Spring core exam.
 I will try update it continuously.

-### 02-xml-di

-Some tips from application context, beans, ioc container and xml configuration.
+In this post I will focus on ioc container, xml configuration and bean creation.

+## Domain

 Let's suppose that we have the following class: